-What is it?
+What is Syphilis?

-Did you know…
+Did you know? …

-What are the symptoms?
+What are the signs and symptoms?

-- swollen glands
+- Swollen glands

-- sore throat
+- Sore throat

-- hair loss
+- Hair loss

 A small blood sample is needed for the test.
 Results are available the same day that your sample is received in the laboratory.
-At some Better2Know clinics in Ireland you can have an instant test with results available in around 20 minutes.
+At some Better2Know clinics in Ireland, you can have an instant test with results available in around 20 minutes.

 Syphilis can be cured with antibiotics.
 A prescription is available from your Better2Know doctor.
 You can also choose to go to your own doctor following your test, or you can take your result to a sexual health centre.

-For pregnant women there can be further complications which may include miscarriages, premature births, stillbirths, or death of newborn babies.
+For pregnant women, there can be further complications which may include miscarriages, premature births, stillbirths, or death of new-born babies.
 There is also risk of deformities, delays in development or seizures along with many other problems such as rash, fever, swollen liver and spleen, anaemia and jaundice.
 If it is undiagnosed in infants, it can cause damage to their bones, teeth, eyes, ears, and brain.

 Better2Know is the world’s largest private provider of sexual health testing services.
 We will arrange a confidential appointment at a clinic near you with fast and accurate results for your peace of mind.
 Book online or call our Sexual Health Advisors now.